veg/idepi/examples/tropism/README.md

 ### Direct IDEPI to perform a grid search over the number of features

-Specify a grid of possible to search over for the optimal number of features.
+Specify a grid of possible values to search over for the optimal number of features.

     $idepi discrete --csv training/V3.fas training/tropism.csv --numfeats 1:5,10:50:5,60:100:10 --mcc CXCR4